Miss Ireland hopeful who almost died during anorexia battle says ‘you can beat it’

 'My dad Declan used to do boxing so he kept encouraging me to hit the gym and that helped massively when I did it, my weight shot up to around ten stone which is healthy and right for me, I felt like I was ready for the challenge.

-“There were three sections in it where you had to wear sportswear, wear your favourite clothes and wear a ball gown, I was shaking with nerves for all of them but now on August 17th in Castlebar I'm representing Kerry in Miss Ireland.
+“There were three sections in it where you had to wear sportswear, wear your favourite clothes and wear a ball gown, I was shaking with nerves for all of them but now on August 17 in Castlebar, I'm representing Kerry in Miss Ireland.

 Today's Headlines